EKaroune/The-Open-Archaeobotanist/_posts/2021-08-13-lw-guest-blog.md

 This offers benefits to both authors and readers by sharing and reading early and openly.
 We can also submit our manuscript to the preprint open peer review system, [Peer Community In Archaeology](https://archaeo.peercommunityin.org/), which is an exciting new way to publish our manuscript openly.

+To cite this blog, please use this citation:
+Emma Karoune, Esther Plomp, & LI-YING WANG.
+(2021).
+EKaroune/The-Open-Archaeobotanist: The Open Archaeobotanist Blog October 2020 to August 2021 (v1.1).
+Zenodo. https://doi.org/10.5281/zenodo.5179986